-Excessive hair does not look good on your face and body, However Laser Hair Removal can help.
-Laser hair removal is a cosmetic procedure that helps you get rid of unwanted body hair.
-In laser skin care Clinic Dubai the procedure is performed by expert practitioners to target the excessive hair caused by polycystic Ovarian Syndrome.
+Excessive hair does not look good on your face and body, However, Laser Hair Removal can help.
+Laser hair removal is a cosmetic procedure that helps you reduce unwanted body hair for a long time, but maintenance treatments may be needed.
+In Laser Skin Care Clinic Dubai the procedure is performed by expert practitioners to target the excessive hair caused by Polycystic Ovary Syndrome.

 - If you have PCOS, the duration of your periods might be affected.
 You may either have longer periods or the duration of periods may also decrease.